piers-sinclair/pierssinclair.github.io/_posts/2024-06-15-System-Design-in-Azure-for-clients-Video-Streaming-Service.md

 UploadVideo(videoFile)
 ```

+The UploadVideo endpoint will enable a video to be added to the system.

 ```csharp
 SearchVideo(searchString)
 ```

+The SearchVideo endpoint will allow users to search for a video to watch.

 ```csharp
 LoadVideo(videoId, videoQuality)
 ```

-This LoadVideo endpoint should request the data for a video, and the details about that video.
+The LoadVideo endpoint should request the data for a video, and the details about that video.

 ```csharp
 SetStart(videoId, startTime)